Join Us

 Prospective Ph.D.
 Students

-Professor Ullman will be reviewing Ph.D. applications for the Fall 2023 application cycle.
-Please apply through Harvard Psychology here.
-Students with a background in psychology, cognitive science, computer science, math, physics, and related fields are encouraged to apply.
-Professor Ullman is unable to meet with applicants before interview season, but applicants are encouraged to reach out to members in the lab with potential inquiries.
+Professor Ullman is likely not going to be reviewing Ph.D. applications for the Fall 2025 application cycle.
+Students nevertheless interested in the department are encouraged to apply through Harvard Psychology here.
+Generally speaking, students with a background in psychology, cognitive science, computer science, math, physics, and related fields are encouraged to apply.

 Prospective Undergraduate Research Assistants

-The CoCoDev Lab is currently looking for undergraduate students to join our lab as research assistants for the following 3 projects in Spring 2024!
+The CoCoDev Lab is always on the lookout for undergraduate students to join our lab as research assistants!

 We are interested in how people represent objects differently when they're tracking them physically (say, to grab them) vs. to recognize them visually.
 In particular, this project examines the early development of this difference.